The 20 Best Light Chain Deposition Disease (LCDD) Doctors Near Me in Connecticut, US

 English

-Thomas Savinelli is a primary care provider, practicing in Internal Medicine in Avon, Connecticut.
-Dr. Savinelli is rated as an Advanced provider by MediFind in the treatment of Light Chain Deposition Disease (LCDD).
-His top areas of expertise are Infant Hyperglycemia, High Cholesterol, Familial Hypertension, and Hypertension.
+Thomas Savinelli is a primary care provider, practicing in Internal Medicine in Wethersfield, Connecticut.
+Dr. Savinelli has been practicing medicine for over 28 years and is rated as an Advanced provider by MediFind in the treatment of Light Chain Deposition Disease (LCDD).
+His top areas of expertise are Infant Hyperglycemia, High Cholesterol, Glucocorticoid-Remediable Aldosteronism, and Familial Hypertension.
+Dr. Savinelli is currently accepting new patients.

 Advanced in Light Chain Deposition Disease (LCDD)